dyfontaine/PokePuLP/README.md

 A project I worked on in my free time to try out Plotly Dash, the PuLP package, and Heroku.

-The app allows the user to optimize their Pokemon team using a linear programming model.
+The app allows the user to optimize their Pokemon team using an integer programming model.

 Link to use the app: https://pokepulp.herokuapp.com

-Info about Plotly Dash and PuLP: https://plot.ly/products/dash/
+Info about Plotly Dash and PuLP:

+https://plot.ly/products/dash/

 https://www.coin-or.org/PuLP/